lunagarigen/notes/README.md

 - Today's programming wisdom is to be a lifelong learner.
 As technology continues to evolve at an unprecedented rate, it is essential to stay up-to-date with the latest developments and techniques.
 This means constantly reading blogs, articles, and research papers, attending conferences, workshops, online courses, etc. to gain a deeper understanding of the field.

 In addition to keeping up with technological advancements, being a good programmer also means being able to collaborate effectively with others.
 That means communicating clearly, listening carefully, giving constructive feedback, as well as knowing when to step back and let others take the lead.
 A good team player is always open to new ideas and willing to learn from others, which can lead to more innovative and efficient solutions.

+# 2024-02-15
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In software development, this translates to designing and writing code that is easy to read, understand, and maintain.
+It emphasizes minimizing complexity and maximizing clarity for better collaboration, fewer bugs, and more efficient future development."

+In practice, it means favoring clean architecture, adhering to established design patterns, writing self-documenting code, and avoiding premature optimization.
+Always strive to write code that a less experienced developer can easily grasp, as it reflects a deep understanding of the problem at hand and consideration for those who will build upon it in the future.